Steve Conte (actor): 1950s

 One of Conte's earliest roles was in 1950 as the road agent in "Shotgun Messenger", the first episode of The Marshal of Gunsight Pass.
 Also the same year he played Matt Riley in the Western film Gunfire.
 The following year he played the Apache kid in the "Ten Thousand Reward" episode of The Range Rider.
 Also that year he played Henchman Mac in Cattle Queen.
 In 1959, he played Whorf in Teenage Zombies.

-In 1952, Conte was cast as a villain, Jerry, in the 1952 episode, "Self Made Man," of Death Valley Days.
+In 1952, Conte was cast as a villain, Jerry, in the episode, "Self Made Man," of Death Valley Days.

 1960s

 In 1960, Conte guest starred in the M Squad episode, "The Man Who Lost His Brain".
-He appeared that same year in Overland Trail in the episode, "All the O'Mara Horses."
+He appeared that same year in the Overland Trail episode "All the O'Mara Horses."
+He played the role of Doyle Black in The Rifleman S2 E27 "Lariat" in 1960.
 In 1962, he played Cabot in Terror of the Bloodhunters.
 In 1966, he appeared in The Wild World of Batwoman (1966).